Samsursekh/Placement-Practice/priya-practise/React.md

 # what is the difference between redux and context api?

 # what is useMemo?
+- useMemo is a React Hook that  cache the value between re-renders.
+- useMemo is a built-in React hook that is used for performance optimization
+- his helps to prevent unnecessary re-rendering of components that depend on the output of that function.

-useMemo is a React Hook that lets you cache the result of a calculation between re-renders. useMemo is a built-in React hook that is used for performance optimization by caching the result of a function call and returning it when the input values to that function have not changed.
-This helps to prevent unnecessary re-rendering of components that depend on the output of that function.
-It takes two arguments: a function that returns the value to be cached, and an array of dependencies that determines when the function should be recomputed.
+by caching the result of a function call and returning it when the input values to that function have not changed.
+T It takes two arguments: a function that returns the value to be cached, and an array of dependencies that determines when the function should be recomputed.
 If the dependencies have not changed, the cached value is returned, otherwise the function is re-executed and the new value is cached.
 It is commonly used for expensive calculations or when the output of a function is used in multiple places within a component.

 # what is useCallback hook?

-useCallback is a React Hook that is used to optimize the performance of functional components.
-It is used to memoize a function and prevent it from being re-created on each re-render of the component.
-By memoizing the function, the component can avoid unnecessary re-renders and improve its performance.
+- useCallback is a React Hook that is used to optimize the performance of functional components.
+- useCallback is a built-in React hook that is used for performance optimization
+- By memoizing the function, the component can avoid unnecessary re-renders and improve its performance.

 When a component that uses the useCallback hook re-renders, it will return the same memoized function instance unless any of its dependencies have changed.
 If any of the dependencies have changed, then the hook will create a new function instance and return it.